-GRADE-S SPECIFIC REQUIREMENTS A minimum of two units of toilet facilities must be provided located in two separate areas within the ground, excluding those located in the clubhouse, or accessible only from with main stand.
-Each unit must contain the minimum of: Male: Four urinals or equivalent and two WCs GRADE 1 Female: Two WCs In addition, wash hand basins with running water, warm air hand driers and/or paper towel dispenser with towels and wastepaper bins must be provided in each toilet area.
+GRADE- SPECIFIC REQUIREMENTS f two units of toilet facilities must be provided located in two separate areas within the ground, excluding those located in the clubhouse, or accessible only from within the ach unit must contain the minimum of: Male: Four urinals or equivalent and two WCs Female: Two WCs GRADE 1 In addition, wash hand basins with running water, warm air hand driers and/or paper towel dispenser with towels and wastepaper bins must be provided in each toilet area.
 While replaceable linen roller towels in a cabinet are acceptable, individual hand towels are not permitted.
-All toilet areas All toilet areas must be in working order, with a roof and operational lighting, supplied with toilet paper and maintained to the highest level of cleanliness.
+All toilet areas s must be in working order, with a roof and operational lighting, supplied with toilet paper and maintained to the highest level of cleanliness.
 These facilities may be of a temporary or mobile kind but must be connected to the mains supply (i.e. water and power) and main drainage or an acceptable alternative drainage system.
 Individual toilet units, often known as 'portaloos', are permissible on a temporary basis but may not be included in the minimum toilet requirements.
-They must be They must be fully accessible with permanent access.
-The location o f all toilet facilities must be indicated with appropriate signage.
+They must be fully accessible with permanent access.
+The location of of all toilet facilities must be indicated with appropriate signage.